-Dedicated Circuit Services in San Jose, CA
+Dedicated Circuit for Homes in San Jose, CA

 Most homeowners don’t spend much time thinking about their home electrical system.
 When you turn on your refrigerator or dishwasher, you just expect them to work without any issues.
 However, if your electrical system is set up improperly, you may not just be dealing with useless appliances—you could be putting your home and your family at risk.
 Our professional electricians at Delta Electric will help you better understand the intricacies of your electrical system and ensure your home is as safe as possible.
 One of our primary services is the installation of dedicated circuits, which help safely supply electricity to appliances in your home with higher power demands.